Web-commited/Project-Barebone/README.md

 ### Problem 1

-Secrets are exposed
+Secrets are exposed.

-Solution: .env.example and .env.local should be a part of the repository
+**Solution:** .env.example and .env.local should be a part of the repository

 ### Problem 2

-Password does not ensure TLS
+Password does not ensure TLS.

-Solution: hashing the password in the frontend instead of the backend, so that the password is hashed when transmitting.
+**Solution:** hashing the password in the frontend instead of the backend, so that the password is hashed when transmitting.

 ### Problem 3

 Logs are queried by their username, hence if a profile edit changes the username, the log is unreachable.

-Solution: use userId and add that to the redux store.
+**Solution:** use userId and add that to the redux store.

 ### Problem 4

 Credentials doesn't persist in between refreshes.

-Solution: tokens should be stored in either local or session/cookie storage.
+**Solution:** tokens should be stored in either local or session/cookie storage.

 ### Problem 5

 Not enough tests and backend dependency issues.

-Solution: spend more time on writing tests and managing dependencies.
+**Solution:** spend more time on writing tests and managing dependencies.